XIVth Olympiad: The Glory of Sport: Release

 The completed film ran for two hours and 10 minutes; it opened in London on 20 September 1948 and four days later as "The 1948 Olympic Games" in New York.

 The film was credited as "Colour by Technicolor" and made no mention of Monopack or Technichrome.
 The producers were well aware that filming in three different colour processes might attract adverse comment, especially of the limitations inherent in two-strip Technichrome with its restricted colour palette.
 Castleton Knight was upbeat on 24 November 1948: "I think it is remarkable that not one of the many thousands of press notices even hinted that there had been more than one colour process used, although we used several devices in order that the public would not notice the changes.
 For instance, we cut from the wonderful scene at Wembley on the opening day, where the grass was a really beautiful shade of green, to a close-up of the discus-thrower, on whom attention was immediately concentrated, and not on the grass, which looked as though it had been burnt up during the previous day's heat wave."

 The Illustrated London News said, “Most worrying of all is the quality of the colour.
 This is a distinct throw-back to the earliest days of Technicolor.
 The Thames at Henley appears to be a startling and unbecoming heliotrope and the sky of an odd shade of pink which is like no sky I have ever seen in nature — something approaching the tent of the wild cuckoopint.
 The swimmers, too, disport in what seems to be fountain-pen ink, and the trees at Herne Hill look to my wondering gaze as though made of verdigris."

-The Tatler was not impressed either: “There isn’t much fun about two and a quarter hours of newsreel glorified by Technicolor.
-That, I’m afraid is what XIVth Olympiad – The Glory of Sport amounts to in spite of the vainglorious title and a neo-Grecian opening capable surely of spreading popular illusion that the torch had never gone out all these centuries.
-Snow makes the Technicolor attractive in the winter sports section; thereafter, in the wet at Wembley, the colour is neither nice to look at, nor sharply enough in the focus to make faster finishes easy to see.”
+The Tatler commented: “There isn’t much fun about two and a quarter hours of newsreel glorified by Technicolor.
+That, I’m afraid is what XIVth Olympiad – The Glory of Sport amounts to in spite of the vainglorious title and a neo-Grecian opening capable surely of spreading popular illusion that the torch had never gone out all these centuries.”